Previously: The Sandman Game.

 - A pen or marker, ideally with either red or black ink.

 - A table, desk, or other elevated surface.

 - Candles and matches or a lighter, a flashlight, or another dim source of illumination.
 (Optional, but recommended.)

-- An attic, and access to it.
+- An attic or above-ceiling space, and access to it.
 (See: Additional Notes.)

 Before You Begin:

 - Assemble your requirements in a quiet room near your chosen attic: Set up the table or desk if necessary, gather or make the paper dolls, collect the pen or marker, retrieve the cup of water, and make whatever arrangements are necessary for you to access the attic (find and set up a ladder, etc.).
 If using the candles or flashlight, gather and prepare them along with your other supplies.